Giovannibriglia/Giovannibriglia.github.io/_posts/2024-07-31-resume-and-phd-announcement.md

 layout: post
 title: Career Update
 date: 2024-07-31
-description: What is happened until today and PhD announce
+description: What is happened so far and PhD announcement
-tags: [career update]
+tags: [update]
-# categories: sample-posts
+category: work
 ---

 In the past year (2023), after coming back from Munich, where I completed an incredible exchange semester through the